 The short answer is: keep your tax returns and documents supporting income, deductions, or credits and taxes paid for a minimum of six years.
 Year-end mutual fund and IRA contribution statements and records relating to the sale of real estate and other property should be kept at least six years after the account is emptied and closed or the property is sold.

-The better answer is: if you can, go ahead and keep them forever.
+The better answer is: if you can, go ahead and keep them indefinitely.
 There’s no need to have a filing cabinet big enough for decades of tax paperwork though.
 Digital records are fine, provided you can print and produce a legible copy when requested.
 Scan your financial and tax paperwork and save it in an encrypted format on a flash drive or CD tucked away in your fireproof box, or to a secure cloud storage location.
 At the seven-year mark, after you’ve tucked away your digital copies go ahead and shred the hard copies.